datalayer-examples/jupyterlab-extensions-example/docs/dev.md

 #     @jupyterlab/application-extension:logo
 ```

-Server extension should be manually enabled in development mode.
+The server extension should be manually enabled in development mode.

 ```bash
 jupyter server extension enable jupyterlabextensions